sunpy/ndcube/joss_paper/paper.md

 the primary WCS object via its ExtraCoords class.
 Scalar coordinates that apply to the whole cube and not associated with specific axis/axes, e.g. the timestamp of a 2-D image, can be represented via the GlobalCoords class.
-Instances of both these classes can be attached to an NDCube instance and self-consistently handled by the slicing and visualization infrastructures.
+Instances of both these classes are coupled to an `NDCube` instance and self-consistently handled by the slicing and visualization infrastructures.

 ![Components of an NDCube.\label{fig:ndcube}](ndcube_diagram.png)